jaceklaskowski/librarian-clojure/README.md

 Book manager for [Warszawa Java User Group](http://warszawa.jug.pl).

-The views (and perhaprs other parts, too) are heavily inspired by the [mametipsum](https://github.com/tvaughan/mametipsum) project.
+The views (and perhaps other parts, too) are heavily inspired by the [mametipsum](https://github.com/tvaughan/mametipsum) project.

 ## Running the project